plblum/jivs/planning/ModelRules Design Overview.md

 * External system failures discovered during save

-The developer creates an IssueFound object representing each error they found and supplies an array into `ValidationManager.addExternalIssuesFound()`.
+The developer creates an IssueFound object representing each error they found and supplies an array into `ValueHostsManager.addExternalIssuesFound()`.

 External IssuesFound are maintained in a separate list from validation generated IssuesFound, allowing them to persist despite rerunning validation.
-They get cleared by either calling ValidationManager.clearExternalIssuesFound() or addExternalIssuesFound().
+They get cleared by either calling ValueHostsManager.clearExternalIssuesFound() or addExternalIssuesFound().

 ### 4.4 ValidationState

-ValidationState is an object representing the state of validation as a result of calling ValidationManager.validate().
+ValidationState is an object representing the state of validation as a result of calling ValueHostsManager.validate().
 It includes these values:

 * isValid - Used by the UI, not to block saving
 * doNotSave - Used to block saving, not by the UI